mavdol/npc-neural-affect-matrix/README.md

 #### `clear_npc_memory`

-**Description**: Permanently deletes all memory entries for an NPC, effectively resetting their emotional state to the base personality.
+Permanently deletes all memory entries for an NPC, effectively resetting their emotional state to the base personality.

 ```c
 ApiResult* clear_npc_memory(const char* npc_id);